RAMARA DA COSTA BELLO

-Her focus over the last 10 years has moved away from corporate design towards personal interests dealing with psycho-spiritual studies and evolutionary creative expression.
-This change has lead her to study herbal medicine, medicinal food applications, dance, metalsmithing, jewelry design, and printmaking.
-She has also studied with spiritual teachers such as Thomas Hubl, Sat Shree and Jeannie Zandi, and is currently focusing on learning modalities dealing with interpersonal communication, emotional and psychological trauma and psycho-spiritual healing systems such as NVC (Non-Violent Communication) IFS (Internal Family Systems) and Somatic Experiencing.
+Her focus over the last 10 years has moved away from corporate design towards personal interests dealing with the physical aspects of healing, psycho-spiritual studies and evolutionary creative expression.
+This has lead her to study plant medicine, medicinal food applications, dance, metalsmithing, jewelry design, painting and printmaking.
+She has also studied with spiritual teachers such as Thomas Hubl, Sat Shree and Jeannie Zandi, and is currently focusing on learning modalities dealing with interpersonal communication, emotional trauma and psycho-spiritual healing systems such as IFS (Internal Family Systems), Somatic Experiencing and NVC (Non-Violent Communication).

 Her intent is to create art focused on the multidimensionality of the universe and human consciousness.
 Collected impressions from her studies influence the creation of dynamic vision-scapes that use elements of repetition, rhythm, symmetry and layering.
 The elements enhance visual depth and complexity, hopefully allowing for moments of silent ''Being '' and contemplation for the viewer.

-Ramara’s creative work has been a soul searching heartfelt expression of her own experiences and pursuit in understanding life, as well as the collective history and trauma that we all knowingly and unknowingly experience.
-Personal expressions have poured out and translated into painstakingly long multi-layered watercolor paintings.
-Her primary form of creative expression has been watercolor as a medium, but she has also worked with precious and semi-precious metals, printmaking, ceramics, video, photography and animation in the past.
+Ramara’s creative work has been a soul searching heartfelt expression of her own experiences and pursuit in understanding life, as well as the collective history, trauma and stress that we all knowingly and unknowingly experience.
+Personal expressions have poured out and translated into painstakingly long multi-layered watercolor paintings, her primary form of making art.

-She currently lives in South Florida and works out of her small art studio on the beach.
+She currently lives in South Florida and works out of her small art studio near the ocean.